 Below are summaries of more Florida injury claims that involve a spinal disc herniation.

 - 2020, Florida: $516,905 Verdict.
 A woman suffered L4-5 and L5-S1 herniations with annular tears after she was involved in a rear-end collision in Jacksonville.
 She also suffered radiculopathy and recurring back pain.
 The woman underwent pain management treatment for her injuries.
 She did not undergo surgery.
 Her biomedical expert opined that, despite the low impact speed, the force was enough to cause her disc herniations.
 The defense denied that the collision caused permanent injuries, emphasizing that she was in a collision 20 years prior and suffered lumbar radiculopathy.
-A Duval County jury found that the woman suffered permanent injuries and awarded her a $516,905 verdict.
+A Duval County jury found that the woman suffered permanent injuries and awarded her $516,905 in compensation for her injuries.

 - 2020, Florida: $250,000 Settlement.
 A motorist crossed the centerline and sideswiped a 69-year-old man’s vehicle.
 He suffered three cervical disc herniations.
 The tortfeasor’s insurer initially denied liability, but eventually admitted liability and tendered his policy limits.
-The case settled for $250,000, which included $38,013 in past medical expenses.
+He ultimately received a settlement payout of $250,000, which included $38,013 in past medical expenses.